 Individuals who are receiving Independent Living Waiver (ILW) services when they turn 65 may choose to continue to participate in the ILW.
-As long as they meet Medicaid and LOC requirements and are able to continue self-directing their services.
-Each year at reassessment ability to self-direct is evaluated and between each assessment providers are required to report any concerns regarding ability to self-direct.

 A current or potential Consumer Directed Services (CDS) participant is required to have the ability to direct his/her own care.
 Per Section 208.903.1.(4), RSMo.
 Section 208.900(2), RSMo defines "consumer directed" as the hiring, training, supervising, and directing of the personal care attendant by the consumer, regardless of age of participant.
 DSDS staff will reassess any participant when concerns of self-direction are identified.
 DSDS staff will administer a St. Louis University Mental Status (SLUMS) exam, complete the Self-Direction Participant Questionnaire, and as necessary gain the opinion of the participant's health care provider through the use of the Healthcare Professional Inquiry form.
 Based upon these findings, if the participant is deemed no longer able to self-direct, the participant will be given the option to be transitioned into in-home services model Home and Community Based Services (HCBS).